brand icon May1

 My favorite training mantra is “This is what you’re here for.”
 For race day, I like “I trained for this feeling.” and “The faster I run, the sooner I’m done.”

-7. Are you consistent? –> Recognize and celebrate improvements along the way
+7. Are you consistent?
+Recognize and celebrate improvements along the way.

 So what if you ARE consistent?
 It can be hard to see that you are actually working towards a big breakthrough.
-But it really is the day to day things built over weeks, months and years that lead to big improvements in speed.
+But it really is the day-to-day things built over weeks, months, and years that lead to big improvements in speed.

 That’s where having a long-term perspective can be helpful and where recognizing improvements along the way will help you stay motivated before those big throughs.